 According to the Los Angeles Times, which reported on the duel in 1892, “It was a real fight, and both were wounded – no hair pulling or plain scratching, but a duel with rapiers…”

 Anna and Pauline exchanged a few weak feints.
 Then Anna went for broke and slashed out, giving Pauline a cut across the nose.
 Shocked at what she’d done, she clapped her hands to her cheeks.
 Pauline, sensing her opportunity, stabbed Anna in the arm.
 At the sight of blood, both women’s seconds fainted.

 At this point, the men present – footmen and coachmen, standing with their backs turned – rushed to help.
-Baroness Lubinska chased them back with her umbrella since the women were, after all, topless.
+Baroness Lubinska chased them back with her umbrella since the women were, after all, scantily clad (for the times).

 Some sources have the injuries reversed, saying it was Pauline who cut Anna on the nose, and then Anna stabbed Pauline in the arm.
 Pauline was considered the winner, which makes me think she’s the one who did the arm-stabbing.
 There’s no way a glancing nose blow beats a stab through the arm.

 Okay, so there really wasn’t much of an aftermath.
 I mean, dude, it was about flowers.
 And no one died.
 According to the Pall Mall Gazette, their seconds asked the women to make up immediately after the fight, and no one reports they didn’t, so we must assume they did.